alexblunck/webpack-scripts/README.md

 - `browser` Browser to open development server in
 - `favicon` Relative path to favicon.ico to copy to `dist`
 - `cssSourceMap` Enable css / scss source maps (Causes style flash on initial load when running development server)
+- `devServer` Development server to use: "webpack-dev-server" or "webpack-serve"

 ## Scripts